Chris Stamp: Career in film and music

-By autumn of that same year Stamp and Lambert convinced the band to change their name back to The Who (a name they were using prior to Meaden's management) and began to focus on the band's Mod image.
-The band managers also encouraged the band's early Mod look and also encouraged the band to include more blues and James Brown and Motown covers in their sets – since this was the sound most enjoyed by the Mod crowd.
+By autumn of that same year Stamp and Lambert convinced the band to change their name back to the Who (a name they were using prior to Meaden's management) and began to focus on the band's Mod image.
+They encouraged the Who to add more blues, James Brown, and Motown covers to their sets, as these styles were especially popular with Mod audiences.

-The new band managers also shot a short promotional movie for The Who in 1964 which they would sometimes show at the Who's live performances, before the band would take to the stage.
+Stamp and Lambert shot a short promotional movie for the Who in 1964 which they would sometimes show at the band's live performances, before they would take to the stage.
 Drawing from their filmmaking backgrounds, the duo also began to focus on the Who's stage show.
 They sent the band for lessons on how to apply stage makeup, and began to insist that the band have control of its own stage lighting during shows, which was virtually unheard of at the time.
 On occasion, Stamp and Lambert even became part of the act themselves; during one performance in 1966 they lit and tossed fire bombs onto the stage as the band played.

-By late 1966, with two hit albums by The Who under their belts, Stamp and Lambert established their own record label.
+By late 1966, with two hit albums by the Who under their belts, Stamp and Lambert established their own record label.
 The following year they signed artist Jimi Hendrix and founded Track Record Records, eventually known simply as just Track Records.
 Soon the label released its first single, "Purple Haze", followed by their first album, Are You Experienced.
-Track Records went on to profit from hit singles such as "Fire" by the band The Crazy World of Arthur Brown, which reached No. 1 in the UK and Canada and No. 2 on the US Billboard charts, as well as "Eight Miles High" by The Byrds, which reached No. 14 on the Billboard Hot 100.
-Stamp and Lambert also helped launch The Who's seminal rock opera Tommy.
+Track Records went on to profit from hit singles such as "Fire" by the band the Crazy World of Arthur Brown, which reached No. 1 in the UK and Canada and No. 2 on the US Billboard charts, as well as "Eight Miles High" by the Byrds, which reached No. 14 on the Billboard Hot 100.
+Stamp and Lambert also helped launch the Who's seminal rock opera Tommy.

 During a 2005 interview, Roger Daltrey stated the following about Tommy: